We have a new year upon us, and while "January 1" is just an arbitrary date, for most of us, it feels like a new beginning.

-This is available to us at any moment: each new second is a fresh beginning, a unique opportunity, a chance to start over, a blank canvas to be filled with whatever art we are moved to create.
+This is available to us at any moment: each new second is a fresh beginning, a unique opportunity, a chance to start over, and a blank canvas filled with whatever art we are moved to create.

 Let's imagine this new year as a blank slate.
 It's like an empty house: what would we like to put in it?

 This is a kind of minimalism.
 We can start again, tossing out everything and only placing in this empty house what we find most important, and nothing more.